 In both scenarios, all businesses face a similar challenge – how to get the product in front of potential customers.

-A go to market strategy aims to remove the guesswork when it comes to overcoming this challenge, providing the organisation with a clear course of action for developing a marketing plan, pricing strategy, sales strategy, and distribution model.
+A go to market strategy aims to remove the guesswork when it comes to overcoming this challenge, providing the organisation with a clear course of action for developing a marketing plan, pricing strategy, sales strategy, and distribution model and distribution model to gain a competitive advantage.

 (Image source: incisive-edge.com)